Mozambican War of Independence: Portuguese colonial rule

 San hunter and gatherers, ancestors of the Khoisani peoples, were the first known inhabitants of the region that is now Mozambique, followed in the 1st and 4th centuries by Bantu-speaking peoples who migrated there across the Zambezi River.
 In 1498, Portuguese explorers landed on the Mozambican coastline.
 Portugal's influence in East Africa grew throughout the 16th century; it established several colonies known collectively as Portuguese East Africa.
-Slavery and gold became profitable for the Europeans; influence was largely exercised through individual settlers and there was no centralised administration.
+Slavery and gold became profitable for the Europeans; influence was largely exercised through individual settlers and there was no centralized administration.

 By the 19th century, most of Africa fell under European colonial rule.
 Having lost control of the vast territory of Brazil in South America, the Portuguese began to focus on expanding their African colonies.
 This brought them into direct conflict with the British.
 Since David Livingstone had returned to the area in 1858 in an attempt to foster trade routes, British interest in Mozambique had risen, alarming the Portuguese government.
 During the 19th century, much of Eastern Africa was still being brought under British control, and in order to facilitate this, the British government required several concessions from the Portuguese colony.

 As a result, in an attempt to avoid a naval conflict with the superior Royal Navy, Portugal adjusted the borders of its colony and the modern borders of Mozambique were established in May 1881.
-Control of Mozambique was left to various organisations such as the Mozambique Company, the Zambezi Company and the Niassa Company which were financed by British investors and provided with cheap labour by immigrants from British East Africa to work mines and construct railways.
+Control of Mozambique was left to various organizations such as the Mozambique Company, the Zambezi Company and the Niassa Company which were financed by British investors and provided with cheap labour by immigrants from British East Africa to work mines and construct railways.

 The Gaza Empire, a collection of indigenous tribes who inhabited the area that now constitutes Mozambique and Zimbabwe, was defeated by the Portuguese in 1895, and the remaining inland tribes were eventually defeated by 1902; in that same year, Portugal established Lourenço Marques as the capital.
 In 1926, political and economic crisis in Portugal led to the establishment of the Second Republic (later to become the Estado Novo), and a revival of interest in the African colonies.
 Calls for self determination in Mozambique arose shortly after World War II, in light of the independence granted to many other colonies worldwide in the great wave of decolonisation.